 Caffeine interferes with the absorption and metabolism of calcium especially in large amounts, so if you are worried about brittle bones time to lower your intake.

 Caffeine reaches its highest level in the bloodstream one to two hours after you ingest it.
-Once caffeine is in the blood stream it can increase your blood pressure for a short period of time and can make your heart work harder, in healthy adults this is fine but in adults that suffer from hypertension or arrhythmia or any other heart related problems, its best to ask your doctor if caffeine is safe for you.
+Once caffeine is in the bloodstream it can increase your blood pressure for a short period of time and can make your heart work harder, in healthy adults this is fine but in adults that suffer from hypertension or arrhythmia or any other heart-related problems, it’s best to ask your doctor if caffeine is safe for you.

-How caffeine effects the reproductive system
+How caffeine affects the reproductive system

-Caffeine contributes to fibrocystic disease which are painful lumps in the breast.
+Caffeine contributes to fibrocystic disease which is painful lumps in the breast.
 According to the Mayo Clinic, there is some evidence that large amounts of caffeine can interfere with oestrogen production and metabolism, making it harder to get pregnant.

 How much caffeine should you consume?

 According to the Mayo Clinic, it’s fine for healthy adults to consume up to four hundred milligrams of caffeine per day.
 The amount of caffeine an individual can tolerate without unpleasant side effects varies greatly based on age, body mass, and health status.
-Consuming more than the four hundred milligrams a day is generally considered too much, by the FDA.
+Consuming more than four hundred milligrams a day is generally considered too much, by the FDA.
 That’s the equivalent of four to seven cups of coffee you are using the standard eight ounces’ cup size, but if you’re using a mug or getting your fix at a coffee shop, chances are you’re drinking 16 ounces or more.
 If you do consume more than four hundred milligrams, it’s best to decrease your consumption slowly, as stopping suddenly can cause symptoms of withdrawal.